EndsOfTheEarth/QueryLite/PreparedQueries.md

 Query lite has two types of queries, `dynamic` and `prepared`.

-Prepared queries generate their sql query string once and reused that object on every execution.
-Whereas dynamic queries will generate a new sql query on every execution.
+Prepared queries generate their sql query string once and reuse that object for every execution.
+Whereas dynamic queries generate a new sql query for every execution.

-These are the pros and cons of the two query types
+These are the pros and cons of the two query types:

 ## Dynamic Queries

 Pros:

 * Simpiler C# syntax
-    * Type safe queries
 * Allow for dynanic condtions
-    * i.e. The `WHERE` clause can change between executions
+    * i.e. The `WHERE` clause can change between executions.
+Good for filtering and reporting queries that have customizable `WHERE` clause criteria.
-* Supports query features that are dynamic in nature
+* Supports sql query features that are dynamic in nature
     * e.g. in list `IN(@0,@1,@3....)` (As the number of items in the list can change)
-* High performance loading results when returning a list of objects
+* High performance loading results
-    * Equivalent to a direct ado.net query (That loads to a list)
+    * Equivalent to a direct ado.net query

 Cons:

-* More memory allocations
+* Allocates more memory per query
-    - Generating the sql query on each execution requires additional memory allocations compared to using a static sql string
+    - The sql query is generated for every execution and this means more memory allocation
+    - Note: Select query memory allocation is still generally competitive with Dapper and EF core.
+Total memory allocations per query can be lower when more than one row is returned, depending on the query complexity and columns selected.

 ## Prepared Queries

 Pros:

-* Type safe queries
 * High performance
     * Very similar cpu and memory allocation as using direct ado.net queries